Josh Jung Player Props: Rangers vs. White Sox

 Josh Jung At The Plate

-- Among the qualifying hitters, he ranks 45th in batting average, while his on-base percentage ranks 93rd and he is 41st in slugging.
+- Among the qualifying hitters in MLB action, his batting average ranks 43rd, his on-base percentage ranks 89th, and he is 29th in the league in slugging.

-- He has hit a long ball in 16.3% of his games this season, and 4.5% of his chances at the plate.

-- In 35 games this year (33.7%), Jung has picked up an RBI, and in 17 of those games (16.3%) he had two or more.
-He has also driven in three or more of his team's runs in seven contests.
+- Jung has picked up an RBI in 34.3% of his games this season, with two or more RBI in 17.1% of his games.
+He has also plated three or more runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.